danbugs/dancing_web/README.md

 - To start off, download the latest release of the repository:
 ![dynamicLinkingDownload](https://i.imgur.com/L8LfX17.gif)

-- Unzip the file in your
+- Unzip the file in the root of your project and delete the `.zip` file.

 - Next, to dynamically link your main module to DCW, create a file called `pre.js` like so: